ropensci/software-review/CONTRIBUTING.md

 * 6. Check the box next to each policy below, confirming that you agree.
 These are mandatory.
     * [ ] The repository has continuous integration with Travis and/or another service
     * [ ] The package contains a vignette
-    * [ ] The package contains a complete readme with devtools install instructions
+    * [ ] The package contains a reasonably complete readme with devtools install instructions
     * [ ] The package contains unit tests
 * 7. Do you agree to follow the [rOpenSci packaging guidelines](https://github.com/ropensci/packaging_guide)?
 These aren't mandatory, but we strongly suggest you follow them.
 If you disagree with anything, please explain.
     * [ ] Does the package have a CRAN accepted license?